 Cicero and Quintilian could not afford ineffective rhetoric.
 Their clear preference for the symmetrical rhetoric of Isocrates is its most compelling endorsement.

-The classicist George Kennedy nails Cicero’s wiliness.
-In Kennedy’s many books on rhetoric, he explains how Cicero possessed the nouse to maximise existing materials and opportunities.
+The classicist George Kennedy nails Cicero’s cleverness.
+In The Art of Rhetoric in the Roman World, he explains how Cicero possessed the nouse to maximise existing materials and opportunities.
 He says that Cicero had the imagination to invent totally new concepts and to break with the past.
-In other words, Cicero plundered the Greek’s contribution to rhetoric in a very instrumental manner.

-Though I feel obliged to say that I share Marsh’s admiration for Cicero’s contribution to the development of philosophy, political and ethical values, the concept of public service (duty), and much more.
+I don’t want to be unduly harsh on Marsh.
+I share his admiration for Cicero’s contribution to the development of philosophy, political and ethical values, the concept of public service (duty), and much more.
+And having not examined Quintilian’s work, I cannot question what Marsh says about his views.

 So, where does all this leave us?

-Marsh invites us to believe that Isocrates laid the “effective foundation for [modern] public relations” and that ”history shows that Isocrates’s symmetrical rhetoric clearly was more effective than its adversarial/advocacy rivals.”
-He also wants us to accept that Isocrates demonstrated that ”effective, achievable ethics foundation for public relations need not function at the relatively low level of the advocacy/adversarial society model.”
+Marsh invites us to believe that Isocrates laid the “effective foundation for [modern] public relations“.
+He maintains that, as opposed to Aristotle’s rhetoric, Isocrates’ rhetoric demonstrated how “to form a genuine ‘we’ out of diversity”.
+He says “history shows that Isocrates’s symmetrical rhetoric clearly was more effective than its adversarial/advocacy rivals“.
+He also wants us to accept that Isocrates demonstrated that “effective, achievable ethics foundation for public relations need not function at the relatively low level of the advocacy/adversarial society model” with the art of persuasion at its heart.

 I beg to differ.